nilscox/redux-fetch/README.md

 ### Actions

 When a FetchAction is dispatched, 4 kinds of "regular" redux actions can be handled by the reducer.
-Here their type definitions, with `<PREFIX>` being the string given to the `FetchAction`'s contructor.
+Here are their type definitions, with `<PREFIX>` being the string given to the `FetchAction`'s contructor.

 #### Request action: